boletebrige/vuepress/README.md

     - [x] scroll to the top
     - [ ] no more stories
     - [ ] add progress bar for post reading position
+    - [ ] change url when reading another post loaded by infinite scroll

 ## Reminder
 - to allow anonymous comments add in functions.php